appium/appium/packages/appium/docs/en/commands/base-driver.md

 #### Response

 A list of session data objects.
-E ach data object must have `id` and the session's capabilities as `capabilities` key.
+Each session data object will be returned with `id` and the session's capabilities as `capabilities` keys like an example below:

 ```json
 [